Medically Reviewed By:

 Research shows that opioids are the most common drugs used by high school seniors.
-A survey conducted by Monitoring the Future found that high schoolers most abuse prescription drugs and over the counter medications.
+A survey conducted by Monitoring the Future found that high schoolers most abuse prescription drugs and over-the-counter medications.
 Specifically, Vicodin, OxyContin, and Adderall are shown to be the most abused substances of high school seniors.
 If you begin to notice unprescribed medication bottles appearing in your child’s room, it is time to consider medical help and talking with them.

-How to Help an Addicted Child
+How to Help an Addicted Child or Teen

 Beginning the treatment process can be a difficult process for a child.
 You do not want to continue enabling a drug-addicted child by not helping them.
 Letting them continue to use only makes the problem worse.
 News in Health (NIH) discusses teen health concerns since substances impact their brain much differently than a developed adult.
-They point out that the frontal lobes of the brain are not fully developed in children, so drugs create even more euphoric feelings, causing longer-lasting addiction.
+They point out that the brain’s frontal lobes are not fully developed in children, so drugs create even more euphoric feelings, causing longer-lasting addiction.
 If you want to truly decrease your child’s chances of getting involved with addictive substances, you must get involved with their life first.